Many cities discuss revitalizing their downtown areas – Lexington puts those ideas into action.

 Surrounding downtown Lexington are several historic neighborhoods that provide a residential experience within close proximity to the vibrant downtown restaurant and entertainment scene.
 For those who want to live in the heart of downtown, several condominium projects have been completed, allowing urban living at its finest.

 A description of downtown Lexington wouldn’t be complete without mentioning the link to the University of Kentucky campus; just a short walk down a completely re-imagined and redesigned South Limestone puts you into the heart of Kentucky’s flagship university and another great collection of restaurant, retail, and entertainment options.

-Rupp Arena and the Lexington Center are also downtown.
+Rupp Arena and the Central Bank Center are also downtown.
 Rupp Arena is classically known as the home of the University of Kentucky Wildcats Basketball, but also hosts many concerts and events.
-The Lexington Center, which manages Rupp Arena, attracts many conventions and large shows including the Kentucky Crafted Market and the Incredible Food Show.
-The Lexington Opera House, also managed by the Lexington Center, is just a few blocks away and hosts musicals, ballets, and concerts.
+The Central Bank Center, which manages Rupp Arena, attracts many conventions and large shows including the Kentucky Crafted Market and the Incredible Food Show.
+The Lexington Opera House, also managed by the Central Bank Center, is just a few blocks away and hosts musicals, ballets, and concerts.

 Another popular spot downtown is The Square–a 14,000 square foot collection of retail shops, dining, and entertainment on one city block.
 Originally built in the 1880s, this beautiful building adds to the historic architecture of downtown and was recently spruced up in a $2.3 million renovation.
 There are a handful of museums and galleries at The Square, with a mix of shopping and dining.